silnrsi/encoding-converters-core/ReadMe_linux.txt

 Generate msbuild from VStudio and port to Mono xbuild. http://www.mono-project.com/Microsoft.Build

-## Mono

-sudo apt-get install mono-complete   # includes xbuild and mono-2.0-dev
+Note: xbuild and mono-2.0-dev are included in mono-complete

 ## MonoDevelop